 General

 Bridled Tern: Medium-sized pelagic tern with long pointed wings and long, deeply forked tail.
-Black crown and and nape separated from gray-brown upperparts by whitish collar.
+Black crown and nape separated from gray-brown upperparts by whitish collar.
 Chevron-shaped white forehead patch that extends behind eye.
 Whitish underparts; underwings have brown trailing edge.
 Black bill and legs.
 Sexes similar.

 Range and Habitat